walles/env/README.md

 enabled := env.GetOr("ENABLED", strconv.ParseBool, false)

-// Duration will be of type time.Duration duration, err := env.Get("PORT", time.ParseDuration)
+// Duration will be of type time.Duration duration, err := env.Get("TIMEOUT", time.ParseDuration)

 // Username will be of type string.
 If it's not set in the environment,
 // then MustGet will panic.